 I understand that I am expected to comply with the policies, rules and regulations set forth in this handbook.

 Student Signature Date:

 Print Name:

-hould be signed by the student and detached by the teacher or the Handbook to take home.
-This documentation will become
+NOTE: This Student Acknowledgement should be sig other staff member before student is given the Handborart of the student's cumulative folder.

 Teacher/Staff Member's Signature Date:

-Print Name:
+Print Name